anicrob/jira-filter-search/README.md

 ## Permissions

-The only permissions needed for this script is the Browse users and groups global permission for the Get all Users REST API endpoint.
-No other permissions are needed, but please note that the dashboards and filters returned depend on the following:
+No specific permissions are needed for this script to work, but please note that the filters returned depend on the following:

 Only the following filters that match the query parameters are returned: